piopon/domesticity/services/text-event-service/README.md

 - [x] add missing unit tests
 - [x] update home page with basic service information
 - [x] add docker containers and docker compose features
+- [ ] think about adding event types to this service (instead of creating new one)
 - [ ] configure CI process

 ---